HosamHasanRamadan/github_vault/blogs/flutter_journy_notes/flutter_journey_notes.md

 I know it is really hard to match each platform user experience, that's the trade off that flutter toke.

 ### I don't like Textfield UX at all
 Since flutter tries to deliver ui components that needs to fit all platforms ui/ux textfield is one of the hardest challenges that tries to solve.
-But I still don't like it 😁.
+But I still don't like it 😁. and also TextEditingController is not declarative.
+Butting this aside I don't know yet if two way binding or declarative api in better for textfield , what I am sure about that forms with two way binding is way easier to handle .
+I don't know  any forms' package that has 100% declarative api.
+[Reactive Forms](https://pub.dev/packages/reactive_forms) uses two-way binding and it can handle very complex forms.

 ### Text selection doesn't feel natural